Mr. Vice President, and Mr. Speaker, and Members of the Senate and House of Representatives:

 State

 a formal reply to a recent American message.
 And while this reply stated that it seemed useless to continue the existing diplomatic negotiations, it contained no threat or hint of war or of armed attack.
-It will

 be recorded